helios-lang/helios/crates/helios-ls/README.md

 ## License

-Unless explicitly stated otherwise, all files in this repository are licensed under the [Apache License, Version 2.0][apache-license].
+Unless explicitly stated otherwise, all files in this directory are licensed under the [Apache License, Version 2.0][apache-license].

 [apache-license]: http://www.apache.org/licenses/LICENSE-2.0